SoftwareTestingTrends/ai-tester-kit/docs/learning-resources/multi-agent-ai-systems/crew-ai/crew-ai.md

 4. **Interview Preparer**: This agent will assist in preparing for job interviews, offering tips and practice sessions to build confidence.

-We'll assign specific tasks to each of these agents to help us achieve our goal of providing the best career counseling services to new graduates.
+We'll assign specific tasks to each of these agents to help us achieve our goal of providing the best career counselling services to new graduates.
 By working together, these agents will cover all aspects of the job search process, ensuring comprehensive support for our users.

 ### Installation
 Let's walk through the steps to set up our environment and install the necessary tools for our CrewAI project.